Meet the Staff

 Whitney Regan (she/her)

-Whitney Regan is the Office Coordinator at the Pacific Hospital PDA as of 2021.
-She previously worked at the Bill and Melinda Gates Foundation as an Administrative Assistant/Catering Coordinator.
+Whitney Regan previously worked at the Bill and Melinda Gates Foundation as an Administrative Assistant/Catering Coordinator.
 She is passionate about health equity, social justice, and supporting local art.
 During her undergraduate studies at Western Washington University, she volunteered at Allied Arts of Whatcom County where she supported local art events, assisted in their gallery, and built strong community relationships.
 Her past experience sparked her interest in nonprofit work.

 Mrs. Regan graduated with a BA in Art History from Western Washington University.